Pratyush2586/mysql/README.md

 ![Screen Recording 2024-01-24 at 11 21 37 AM](https://github.com/vanna-ai/vanna/assets/7146154/1d2718ad-12a8-4a76-afa2-c61754462f93)

-Vanna works in two easy steps - train a RAG "model" on your data, and then ask questions which will return SQL queries that can be set up to automatically run on your database.
+This App  works in two easy steps - train a RAG "model" on your data, and then ask questions which will return TOL  queries that can be set up to automatically run on your end system.

 1. **Train a RAG "model" on your data**.
 2. **Ask questions**.